gaia-ringberg/gaia-ringberg.github.io/docs/content/travel-ringberg.md

 ## <i class="fa-solid fa-road"></i> By car

 If you decide to rent a car and drive, you can follow the directions on the Ringberg website.
 Please bear in mind that depending on the snow conditions, you may need snow chains or a four-wheel drive vehicle.
+Car parking at the castle is free, and does not need to be pre-booked.

 ## <i class="fa-solid fa-road-barrier"></i> Visas